When comparing tour operator software, bike tour guides should look for a system that:

 CRM & Automated Customer Communications

-Bókun includes a CRM, so you don’t have to purchase this separately and integrate systems.
-It automatically captures all customer information and stores it when travellers contact or book with you.
-Then, this CRM lends to our automated communications tool.
+Bókun includes a native CRM, so you don’t have to purchase this separately and integrate systems.
+It automatically captures all customer information and stores it when travellers contact you or begin the booking process.

 As the name suggests, this tool can automatically send customer emails, so you don’t have to manage all of these yourself.
 We provide templates you can customise and schedule to send at set times or after specific actions.
 For example, you can automatically send: